harrisfs-web/mysql_covid_data_exploration/README.md

 This repository contains SQL queries designed to explore and analyze Covid-19 data using MySQL.
 The data were sourced from https://ourworldindata.org/covid-deaths and where pre-processed using Excel to split in two separate datasets.
 After exploring data with MySQL a connection was made using the performed queries with PowerBI to create a report.
 Screenshots of the report can be found below.

+Data are from the start of the pandemic up to 04/07/2021.

 ## Data Report